First Dark Matter Search Results From Coherent CAPTAIN-Mills: Description of the CCM120 Detector

 \section{Description of the CCM120 Detector}

-The CCM detector was designed to directly probe the LSND result by measuring $\nu_{\mu}$ disappearance as a function of distance to search for low mass dark matter through coherent scattering, as well as other potential dark sector particles.
+The CCM detector was designed to directly probe the LSND result by measuring $\nu_{\mu}$ disappearance as a function of distance, and to search for low mass DM through coherent scattering, as well as other potential dark sector particles.